Kate Beckinsale hospitalised

-The actress, 45, took to social media on Saturday night to share Instagram posts from inside a hospital, where she was being treated, reports dailymail.co.uk.
+The 45-year-old actor shared a picture of herself from hospital on Instagram, with a breathing tube in her nose and pained expression on her face.

-"Turns out a ruptured ovarian cyst really hurts and morphine makes me cry," she wrote, adding that she was "so thankful to everyone who looked after me" with hashtag #wobbly.
+"Turns out a ruptured ovarian cyst really hurts and morphine makes me cry.
+So thankful to everyone who looked after me," Beckinsale wrote.

-The post included two photographs, one of the actress with a nasal breathing tube in, and another one of her resting in a hospital bed.
-The selfie showed the actress with smudged mascara on her cheeks while she still sported gold eye shadow.

-The hospitalisation came just three nights after the London native made a special appearance at a hospital fundraiser at the LA Art Show held at the Los Angeles Convention Center here.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)